University Library A to Z

 Since the KOBV is the instituion through which interlibrary loans are processed, you can place your orders for inter library loan on the KOBV portal.

-Returning Freie Universität library holdings is possible at all circulation desks in the Library system except the combined circulation desk of the Library at the Botanic Garden and the Biology Department Library.
+Returning Freie Universität library holdings is possible at all circulation desks in the Library system.
 Interlibrary loans have to be returned at the University Library always.

 Outside the University Library's opening hours, items can be returned to the book drops next to the University Library's entrance (Garystr.
 39).